Conditional Formatting Entire Column Based on Another Column in Excel

 Inserting Formula for Conditional Formatting

-Here, the formula will compare the value of Column D with the value of Column C in the same row and if the value of Column D of a row is greater than the value of Column C of the same row, the cell of Column D will be formatted.
+Here, the formula will compare the value of Column D with the value of Column C in the same row, and if the value of Column D of a row is greater than the value of Column C in the same row, the cell of Column D will be formatted.

 Read More: How to Use Conditional Formatting in Excel

-After clicking on the Format box a new window named Format Cells will appear.
-Here you can choose different formatting styles from different tabs of the window.
+After clicking on the Format box, a new window named Format Cells will appear, where different formatting styles can be selected from the different tabs of the window.

 Choosing Number Format for Selected Column